We would be honoured

 You will see that most of the regular participants have parts of the liturgy that they lead, but this is not expected of visitors or first-timers, so no need to try to work out when it is supposed to be your turn!

 We are committed to doing everything we can to ensure that our Cyber Chapel is a safe environment for everyone present, and for that reason, visitors who are not yet known to us will have their microphones muted during the liturgy and will not be able send private chat messages to other individual participants.

 At the end of the liturgy, we do a few rounds of breaking into small groups for chat.
 Some even eat their dinner while doing this, since that’s how we did it in our physical gatherings back in the old days.
 If you are able to stay and chat, that would be great.
-If you are not yet known to us, the first round will place you with someone (possibly the pastor) who is able to welcome you properly, and answer any questions you might have.
+If you are not yet known to us, the first round may place you with someone (possibly the pastor) who is able to welcome you properly, and answer any questions you might have.

 The next video is a recording of the whole of our most recent liturgy, in case you want to see a bit more of what goes on before deciding whether to visit.
 Of course, watching the recording is not like participating in the real thing.
 Since it is no longer live, it is now reduced to clunky amateurish TV worship.
 If you want to experience the real thing, you’ll have to join us in the Cyber Chapel in real time on a Sunday.
 In the recording, the times of silence have been trimmed considerably, and we’ve edited out a part where, after the declaration of forgiveness, the assurance of forgiveness is declared personally to each attendee in turn (special when you’re there, but a bit tedious on replay!), but everything else is as it happened.
-The audio has been muted during any free intercessory prayers to protect people’s privacy.

 If you have any questions about our online liturgies, or about anything else, please use the contact form below and we’ll respond as soon as we can.
 Don’t forget to hit the “Send” button after typing your message.